luuminhphunmg/Pancakeswap-and-uniswap-trading-bot/README.md

 # Pancakeswap v2 trading client

-<H2>People, please note that my only telegram account is named Aviddot (@aviddot), and its an useraccount, please be aware of scammers!</H2>

 A Pancakeswap trading client (and bot) with limit orders, stop-loss, custom gas strategies, a GUI and much more.

-If you have any questions or inquiries, you can contact me via telegram: <b>aviddot</b>

-Check out the demo of my Pancakeswap sniping bot: https://github.com/aviddot/Pancakeswap-sniping-bot-demo

 ![alt text](https://raw.githubusercontent.com/aviddot/Pancakeswap-trading-bot/main/v1gif.gif "GIF application")